 These special vibratory finishing systems come in varying sizes, from 15L to 1000L working capacity.

-This allows workpieces and parts that are less than 6 millimetres in diameter to more than 2 metres in diameter, and quantities from one to hundreds at a time, can be mass finished.
+This allows workpieces and parts that are less than 6 millimeters in diameter to more than 2 meters in diameter, and quantities from one to hundreds at a time can be mass finished.